 In 2012, about 82,000 students (1% of all community college students) enrolled in ATB programs at community colleges.
 If you are motivated to complete your degree, you can defy the odds.

 Can I apply to community college if I am an undocumented immigrant?

 An unauthorized immigration status might prevent you from attending community college in some states.
 If you are a U.S. citizen, legal resident, or international student with a valid F, J, M, or Q visa, you have nothing to worry about; you can apply to a community college without issue.

-If you are a student who does not have authorized immigration documents (undocumented student), your eligibility to attend public colleges and universities, including community colleges, will depend on your state.
-If you live in Alabama, Georgia, or South Carolina, you are barred from applying to in-state college.
+If you are a student who does not have authorized immigration documents (an undocumented student), your eligibility to attend public colleges and universities, including community colleges, will depend on your state.
+If you live in Alabama or South Carolina, you are barred from applying to public, in-state colleges.
 That being said, you can always consider applying to an out-of-state community college that accepts applications from undocumented students.
 Many states, including California, Texas, and Utah, welcome applications from undocumented students and may also allow them to access state financial aid if they finished high school in that state.
 Research your state’s laws if you need more information.

 How do I apply to community college?

 A community college application is simple.
 There’s no need to worry about essays, résumés, interviews, or standardized tests.